 DeCosta, in his first—and very successful—season as the Baltimore Ravens’ general manager, places a premium on enthusiasm.
 And consistency.
 And loyalty.
 And humility.

 He’s the top executive for an NFL franchise—there are just 31 other such jobs in the entire world—and a league leader in using analytics to evaluate players and guide organizational decisions.
 A Ravens’ employee for 24 years, he spent the last dozen patiently waiting for a promise to be kept as his stock soared around the league.

-When Pro Football Hall of Famer Ozzie Newsome finally stepped aside as the franchise’s general manager this year, DeCosta’s journey from undersized NESCAC linebacker to the NFL’s pinnacle was complete.
+When Pro Football Hall of Famer Ozzie Newsome finally stepped aside as the franchise’s general manager last year, DeCosta’s journey from undersized NESCAC linebacker to the NFL’s pinnacle was complete.
 He’s in charge of making key personnel and strategic decisions for a business Forbes values at nearly $2.6 billion, and yet he still thinks of himself as an intimidated 18-year-old kid at Colby who was never more than a “pretty good” student and athlete.

 How on Earth, then, did he get here?